-The sub-fund may also invest in forward financial instruments traded on French and foreign regulated, organised or over-the-counter markets (swaps, credit derivatives, particularly credit default swaps, currency derivatives, futures, forwards,
+The sub-fund may also invest in forward financial instruments traded on French and foreign regulated, organised or overthe-counter markets (swaps, credit derivatives, particularly credit default swaps, currency derivatives, futures, forwards, options) in order to achieve its investment objective (managing the portfolio's modified duration and credit risk).
+To do this it hedges its portfolio and/or exposes it to fixed-income products, credit products and currencies.

 The sub-fund's overall equity exposure, including any off-balance sheet exposure, will not exceed 10%.
 The sub-fund's overall exposure to the fixed-income market, including any off-balance sheet exposure, will serve to keep the portfolio's modified duration within a range of 0 and 7.